da3gal/oneclickpdf/README.md

 * **User-Friendly Installer:** Comes with an installer for easy installation and uninstallation.
 * **No External Dependencies (Post-Installation):** Once installed, the application runs without requiring users to install Python or other libraries.
 * **User Feedback:** Provides simple success or error messages via dialog boxes.
+* **Multiple Images into Individual PDFs:** Allow conversion of multiple selected images into individual PDFs.

 ## Technology Stack